bnapky/nesty-chat/README.md

 # Nesty Chat!

-Realtime chat with support for multiple lobbies and a bot that receives commands to query stock quotes. (/stock=aapl.us).
+Realtime chat with support for multiple lobbies and a bot that receives commands to query stock quotes.
+eg: /stock=aapl.us

 ## Tech-stack:
   * NestJs